Xaviersobased: 2025–present: Once More and Xavier

-On March 18, 2025, "Impact," a song by Nettspend featuring Xaviersobased, was released on all streaming platforms.
-This was followed by, Nettspend's American Invert tour, which was also joined by Xaviersobased.
-On April 28, 2025, Xaviersobased released a collaborative EP titled #BASEDSLiME with rapper OsamaSon, hosted by DJ Rennesy.
+"Impact", a song by Nettspend featuring Lopez, was released to streaming platforms on March 18, 2025.
+This was followed by Nettspend's American Invert tour, which was also joined by Xaviersobased.
+On April 28, Lopez released a collaborative EP titled #BasedSlime with rapper OsamaSon, hosted by DJ Rennessy.

-On August 1, 2025 Lopez released the EP Once More.

-On October 26, 2025, Lopez and Che would appear on stage to perform their viral track, "MANNEQUIN" off of Rest in Bass at Yeat's set during ComplexCon 2025 in Las Vegas.
-Lopez and Che, along with PlaqueBoyMax would record a song together, titled "MOTTO".
+Lopez released the EP Once More on August 1, 2025.
+On October 26, Lopez and Che appeared on stage to perform their song "Mannequin" from Che's album Rest in Bass at Yeat's set during ComplexCon 2025 in Las Vegas.
+Lopez and Che, along with PlaqueBoyMax, recorded a song together, titled "Motto".
+In December, he released the single "Walk to Me".
+He later announced the Riverside tour, which focused on American dates.